JohnjiRomanji/Endless-Ladder/README.md

 The website incluides a score counter for the amount of little taunting people you ahve crossed and the amount you have scrolled.

-A backend API has been setup to store a glabal top score between everyone.
+A backend API has been setup to store a global top score between players.

 Can you beat the top score?